What Is Stress and Stress Management: “Trivita Adaptuit Stress Relief”

 Also, norepinephrine and epinephrine cause a faster heart rate.

 On the other hand, the environmental factors that trigger this reaction are known as stressors.
-Examples of stressors include noises, a speeding car, scary moments in movies, aggressive behavior, or even new friends.
+Examples of stressors include noises, speeding car, scary moments in movies, aggressive behavior, or even new friends.
 Feelings of stress tend to increase with the number of stressors.

 What Are The Effects of Stress?

 People react differently to stressful situations.
 Because stressful situations can be different between people, the response varies.
 Honestly, almost any event can potentially cause stress.
 In fact, one or several smaller triggers can cause anxiety in some people.